Tulip-Dev/tulip/doc/user/workspace.rst

 * **viewSize Mapping configuration**: specify the minimum and maximum axis node sizes

-* **Apply texture on lines**: select your own texture or choose the one offered by default.
+* **Apply texture on lines**: select your own texture or choose the one provided by default.

 .. _workspace_parallel_toolbar: